Neel-Kolhe/jekyll-theme-yat/about.md

 ![Image](/site/assets/images/profile.jpg "Image")
-<figcaption>people I know made me add a picture, this may not have been a voluntary action</figcaption>

 > **Here are links to my publications, thesis, project reports and some other science I may have done**